-This chapter is based around the film Wall-E, which is my tied for my favorite Pixar film along with Monster's Inc. and now Brave.
-This chapter is full of great quotes, photos and sticker keepsakes - one photo that grabbed my attention was of the Wall-E mini red lunch-cooler, it's just as amazing as it sounds!
+This chapter is based on the film Wall-E, which is tied as my favorite Pixar film along with Monster’s Inc. and now Brave.
+This chapter is full of great quotes, photos, and sticker keepsakes – one photo that grabbed my attention was of the Wall-E mini red lunch cooler, it’s just as amazing as it sounds!

 “The question I know I’m gonna get asked for the rest of my life is, ‘Why Hello, Dolly?”
 Stanton sighs.
 To me, nothing can capture the emotion in Wall-E’s eyes quite like the song “It only takes a moment” – absolute perfection.